 This morning we have crab benedict for breakfast.
 It’s the Captain’s favorite.
-After getting underway around 8:00 am, we have a short journey to Red Bluff Bay, where we'll view dozens of waterfalls.
-Red Bluff Bay features a high ridge on the eastern coast of Baranof Island.
-The cliffs are brownish-red in color, due to presence of heavy metals, including iron, chromium and magnesium.
+After getting underway around 8:00 am, we have a short journey to Frederick Sound.
+The cliffs of Red Bluff Bay on the starboard shore are brownish-red in color, due to presence of heavy metals, including iron, chromium and magnesium.

-Around noon, we all reluctantly return from paddling and hiking, and board the Glacier Bear.
+Around noon, we're feeling hungry.
 OK, who’s ready for a Halibut sandwich on a brioche bun?
 And an enticing salad of watermelon, fresh basil and feta cheese?

 Soon we’re underway.
 This evening’s destination is Pybus Bay.
-We depart Red Bluff Bay and cross Chatham Straight, continuing east through Frederick Sound.
+We cross Chatham Straight, continuing east through Frederick Sound.
 We pass by Murder Cove and beautiful Chapin Bay, along the southern shore of Admiralty Island.
 Small pods of transient orcas are seen along the way, showing us their large dorsal fins as they pass by.
 We can smell their fishy breath as they surface, spouting through their blowholes.

 Throughout the day, we'll watch for fast-moving pods of Dall's porpoises.
 One group notices us, and they intercept our course heading.
 The porpoises joyfully ride our bow wake, darting in and out, and everyone has their iPhone in hand, filming the experience.
 As we continue cruising west, we're also looking for humpback whales.
 This time they may be lunge feeding, breaking the surface at a low angle, mouth fully open, and throat cavities expanded like an accordion to collect all the fish they can scoop up by the lunging maneuver.